ogolberg/java-11-sslcontextimpl-bug/README.md

 On Java 11, SSLContextImpl wraps a SocketException in an SSLException, typically an SSLProtocolException.

-SSLContextImplIntegrationTest passes on Java 10- and fails on Java 11.
+SSLContextImplIntegrationTest passes on Java 10- and fails on Java 11 (see linked Travis build).